A person in a suit pointing at interconnected digital nodes on a transparent screen overlaying a cityscape background.

 How to write a layoff letter (with example)

-August 23, 2024 by Jen David
+August 23, 2024 written by Jen David

 Any company can be affected by layoffs.
 The layoffs may be due to downsizing, relocation, financial issues, or many other reasons but, for them to conclude positively, the right processes need to be followed.
 One of the first steps to take is to issue each affected employee with a layoff letter that is both empathetic and legally compliant.